Associate of Applied Science

 A radiographer uses learned skills to produce images of the body using ionizing radiation.
 During the course of a day, a radiographer could be involved in general radiographic exams (hands, chest, feet, abdomen), trauma exams (car accidents, falls), or specialized exams (involving the use of contrast agents).
 Radiographers need to be adaptable, creative, and personable.
 There is a high degree of patient involvement.
 The radiographer needs to be courteous and outgoing to help patients through their exams.
 Employment opportunities exist in hospitals, clinics, private offices, or with mobile services.

 The goal of the Radiological Sciences program is to provide a well-balanced, educational and clinical experience.
 The program further provides the students with the theory and labs to augment their practical/clinical experience.
-During the eight semester clinical sequence (the program begins in the Summer Semester), students receive instruction in diagnostic imaging and are given short rotations in CT, MRI, Nuclear Medicine, Ultrasound and Radiation Oncology, Angiography and Heart Catherization Lab.
+During the five semester clinical sequence, students receive instruction in diagnostic imaging and are given short rotations in CT, MRI, Nuclear Medicine, Ultrasound and Radiation Oncology, Angiography and Heart Catherization Lab.
 Some evenings are included as part of clinical education for additional trauma experience.
 Students also rotate, on a limited basis, to other clinical sites.
 Courses include Radiographic Procedures, Patient Care, Anatomy and Physiology, Radiation Biology, Radiographic Exposure, Pathology, Special Procedures, Digital Imaging, and Image Analysis.

 The program is accredited by the Ohio Department of Health and The Joint Review Committee on Education in Radiologic Technology (JRCERT, 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-2901, 312-704-5300).
 The JRCERT is recognized by the U.S. Department of Education as an accreditation agency and evaluates programs using standards endorsed by the American Society of Radiographic Technologists.
 North Central State College re-confirms the position of total support through human resources and fiscal measures towards the accreditation process.